FYSETC/wiki.fysetc/docs/SB CAN ToolHead.md

 ### 3.2 Firmware Upload

+!!! danger

+    Do not hot-swap 24V, as there is a certain probability of damaging the 5A fuse on the board.
+You can plug in the 24V socket of the SB CAN ToolHead, and then switch the 24V power supply on and off from the power supply!
+    For the V1.3 version, just plug in the USB cable and press the reset button.
+There is no need to re-power on the 24V!

+#### For V1.1

 There is Micro-USB port on the board for firmware upload.
 Follow the sequence below.

-1. Power on your machine and wait for raspberrypi (Or other SBC) ready.

-2. Power down SB-CAN-TH board for at least 5s

-3. Connect SB-CAN-TH Micro-USB to RaspberryPi USB-A port with USB cable
+1. Connect SB-CAN-TH Micro-USB to Raspberry Pi USB-A port with USB cable

-4. Plug in SB-CAN-TH board 24v socket to power on it( Get the power from machine PSU)
+2. Plug in SB-CAN-TH board 24v socket to the machine PSU

+3. Power on your raspberrypi (Or other SBC) and wait it boot ready.

+4. Power on the 24v PSU for SB-CAN-TH board

 5. Shoot `lsusb` command in Raspberry to check if it shows DFU port, if not go back to step 1